Neural network reconstruction of the dense matter equation of state from neutron star observables: TOV-Solver Network

-Here, $y_i$ is the true value of the $i^{th}$ M-R pair, $\hat{y_i}$ is the corresponding prediction from the network, and $\bar{y}$ is the mean of the true M-R values.
-We set $\delta=10^{-7}$ to avoid undefined values when encountered with a division by zero.
-Once the loss converges, the weights are finalized and we are left with a well-functioning generic model.
-The remaining 72,569 EoS samples, exclusive of the training set, are then used for the validation and testing of the network.
-A few additional DL models, namely, the fully connected neural network (FCN), Convolutional neural network (CNN), and Long Short Term Memory (LSTM), were also evaluated based on their execution of this task.
-Appendix~\ref{appendixA} entails a description of their structures and an analysis of their performances.
-Fig.~\ref{NN_pred} shows that the trained \texttt{TOV-Solver Network} is successful in capturing the mapping of any given EoS to the corresponding M-R curve.
-The M-R curve was successfully reproduced by all the DL models to a very high precision, $R^2\sim 99.9\%$.
+Figure~\ref{NN_pred} shows that the trained \texttt{TOV-Solver Network} is successful in capturing the mapping of randomly given EoSs to the corresponding M-R curves.
+Note that the trained \texttt{TOV-Solver Network} also works well on SFHo and BHB$\Lambda\phi$ EoSs as shown in Figure~\ref{NN_pred}.
+The M-R curves are successfully reproduced by the DL models to a very high precision, with the coefficient of determination $\mathcal{R}^2\sim 99.9\%$.
 This illustrates that DNNs have the capacity to replace conventional numerical methods used for solving the TOV equations.
-In comparison to numerical methods like the Euler or Runge-Kutta, the network emulator here is (i) superior in computational efficiency, ($\sim10^6$ {\it sec} faster), and (ii) easily differentiable.
+In comparison to numerical calculations like the Euler or Runge-Kutta methods, the network emulator used here, is (i) superior in computational efficiency, ($\sim10^6$ {\it sec} faster), and (ii) easily differentiable.
 This is critical for applying back-propagation in the AD framework, deployed in the following section for statistical inference of the EoS reconstruction.
 The trained \texttt{TOV-Solver Network} model and weights are saved.